maxint-rd/FastPwmPin/README.md

 STM32 |  |  | NOT SUPPORTED (YET)

 ### Tested frequencies
+This library has been tested on multiple MCU's under various condititions\*.
+The generated signal frequency has been measured using different methods.
+The table below lists frequencies measured\*\*:

 MCU (Board) | Clock (voltage) | Highest frequency | Lowest frequency | Remarks
 ------------ | ------------- | ------------- | ------------- | -------------
 ATmega168 (Pro Mini) | 8 Mhz (3v3) | 4.0 MHz | 31.25 kHz | toggle only on pin 11 and highes frequecies
 ATtiny85 | 1Mzh/8MHz (3v3) | 16.16 MHz | 4.35 kHz | when > 500 kHz fast PLL clock is activated
 ATtiny13A | 9.6MHz (3v3) | 1.6 MHz | 39.5 kHz | frequencies > 1.6 MHz are instable

+\* *If you tested this library on a different board-setup, please send me your findings, so I can update the table.*<br>
+\*\* *Frequency was measured using UT89C multimeter, DSO112 mini oscilloscope, Arduino [FreqCount](https://github.com/PaulStoffregen/FreqCount/tree/master/examples/Serial_Output) serial example on 16MHz Nano.*

 ### Installation/Usage
 The library can be downloaded from https://github.com/maxint-rd/FastPwmPin.
 It can be installed as an Arduino library using the Sketch|Library menu.